CornelKruijsbergen/Duurzaamheid_Telecom/README.md

-Dev_Express is het prodcut, Test is prototype omgeving
+Dev_Express is het product, Test is prototype omgeving